themanaworld/policies/policies/constitution.md

 - There are different scopes under TMWT's authority in order to balance and separate the projects responsibility and management.
 - TMWT understands that all members are here to help each other fulfil the common vision of making a Open Source 2D MMORPG.
 - Someone can hold part or all of a role and not be a TMWT member, but they need to have the required knowledge or experience to fulfill that role.
-- To become a TMWT member, you need to gain in membership in the one of the following categories of contributors; Game Master,Server Admin, or Developer and must be approved by a majority of TMWT.
+- To become a TMWT member, you need to gain in membership in the one of the following categories of contributors; Game Master, Server Admin, or Developer and must be approved by a majority of TMWT.
-- In the event that no TMWT remain, but roles are fulfilled by non-TMWT members.
-Those members may assume TMWT title to fulfill TMWT's duties to their best ability.
+- In the event that no TMWT members remain, but roles are fulfilled by non-TMWT members, those members may assume TMWT title to fulfill TMWT's duties to the best of their ability.
-- The board will be the SPI Liaison or appoint one.
+- The board will be the [SPI](https://spi-inc.org) Liaison or appoint one.

 ### Issues which require a TMWT vote
 - Changes to TMWT governance and/or Organization